causerp/cangjie_stdx/README.md

 ├─ doc                          # Directory of STDX library document ├─ figures                      # architecture pictures
 ├─ src                          # Directory of STDX package codes
 │   └─ stdx
+│       ├── actors              # Provides Actors
 │       ├── aspectCJ            # Provides AOP
 │       ├── compress            # Provides compression and decompression
 │       ├── crypto              # Provide security related capabilities
+|       ├── effect              # Provides user-level APIs for handling the Effect Handler feature.
+This is an experimental feature and requires the use of a Cangjie compiler that supports this mechanism.
 │       ├── dynamicLoader       # Openssl dynamic loading module
 │       ├── encoding            # Provide JSON and string encoding related capabilities │       ├── fuzz                # Provides the Cangjie fuzz engine based on coverage feedback